mbalali63/counter/Readme1.md

-# Counter
+# Timer/Stopwatch

 ## Introduction
 My goal by developing this program is to improve my skills and mastering in React.
 The idea is from the weblog article "50+ Beginner and Intermediate level React Project Ideas" by R. Fulzele published at [Medium](https://medium.com/).
 You can find the paper [here](https://medium.com/@rohan.fulzele/50-beginner-and-intermediate-level-react-project-ideas-%EF%B8%8F-809b396faa39).
 The program description is very simple:

-> 2. Counter App: Build a counter application that increments or decrements a value when buttons are clicked.
+> 8. Timer/Stopwatch: Build a timer or stopwatch application with start, pause, and reset functionalities.

 I will keep it simple, as it is, to concentrate more on React implementation.
 I will also track the famous article published by React Official, [**Thinking in React**. ](https://react.dev/learn/thinking-in-react).
 Actually, the project plan is designed just the same as the steps provided in this paper.